dcostachar/cyclistic-case-study/README.md

 ### Casuals vs. Members: Most and Least Used Bike Types

-Let's begin by getting a breakdown of casuals and members in our dataset.
-We see that there are ~2.8 million members and ~1.5 million casuals.
+Let's begin by getting a breakdown of casuals and members in the dataset.
+I see that there are ~2.8 million members and ~1.5 million casuals.

 ```sql